sasloan/sweater_weather/README.md

     :email(required) = example@example.com
     :password(required) = example1
     :password_confirmation(required) = example1
-      has to be the same as password
+      (has to be the same as password)

   Example of what the request should look like. (*make sure to mark this as a POST request*)

   `https://sweater-weather-ss.herokuapp.com/api/v1/users?email=example@example.com&password=example1&password_confirmation=example1`

-  Your response should look something like this
+  Your response should look something like this:

   `response_body = {
         :data =>